Lookin Ass: Composition

 "Lookin Ass" is a hip hop song; it commences with "a persistent piano thump and auto-tuned wail", after which Minaj begins rapping about her criticisms of the male gender, which are referred to as "lookin' ass niggas".
 Her verses highlight particular distastes of men fixating over her buttocks, embellishing their financial stability, and overemphasize their connections with drug-dealing.
 Latifah Muhammad from HipHopWired suggested that Minaj "feverishly protects her rap crown spitting a furious flow of angry bars" in response to earlier criticisms she had received for experimenting with pop music.
 She additionally noted that Minaj followed a "similar rhyme pattern throughout" and "[stacked] multisyllabic bars ending each bar with the controversial N-word."

 Critical reception

-"Lookin Ass" has received generally good reviews from music critics.
+"Lookin Ass" received generally positive reviews from music critics.
 Rob Markman from MTV News joked that "someone forgot to tell Nicki Minaj" that rap music is traditionally led by men, and complimented that "this 2014 version of Nicki is far more menacing than anything we've seen" with her earlier projects.
 Complex listed the second verse of the song as the fifth best rap verse of 2014.
 The song also was on Spin's list of "The 101 Best Songs of 2014".